 There is something here for everyone.
 Those looking for guidance for repainting a room will find it.
 Those looking to completely revamp their entire living room design from top to bottom will garner ample inspiration.

-These are the nine trends expected to set the pace for living room designs and redesigns in 2022.
+These are the nine trends expected to set the pace for living room designs and redesigns this year.

 The Top 9 Living Room Furniture Trends